daniellyz/MergeION/README.md

 ```
 ## 5. Check spectra baseline

 Mass spectra show usually a baseline caused by chemical noise in matrix or by ion overloading.
 Users can define such baseline for each LC-MS/MS file so that only significant mass peaks are saved.
 Such filter can reduce spectral library size and improve chemical identification.
-The baselines can be roughly determined by visualizing MS1 scans.
+The baselines can be roughly determined by visualizing MS1 scans in vendor software or MZMine.
 Data acquired on the same MS instrument usually have similar baseline levels.

 ![choose](inst/base.png)